asitwouldseem/home-automation/readme.md

 - A double press prepares the setup to listen to a record.
 - Music streaming support *should* be handled by starting/stopping the LMS stream.

-I am still trying to find a nice way to automation source selection.
+I am still trying to find a nice way to automate source selection.
 At the moment I pick the source in Apple Home.
 BD/SACD playback is also handled from Apple Home.

 I use the brilliant [iPeng](http://penguinlovesmusic.de/) on my phone and [Jivelite](github.com/ralph-irving/jivelite) for players with screens.